 - Provoke the client to start the conversation with you first, by emailing you or calling your toll-free number.
 Once you get a potential client to “raise his hand,” so to speak, you're halfway through the battle.
 Now you have to reel him in!

-Basically, your job is to make your website or Yellow Pages ad so compelling that a potential client thinks to himself, “I'd be a fool to go any further in my search without raising my hand and asking for the free information this lawyer is offering!”
+Your job is to make your inbound media so compelling that a potential client thinks to himself, “I'd be a fool to go any further in my search without raising my hand and asking for the free information this lawyer is offering!”